Best Young Footballers of 2020, Who Would Replace Today’s Stars?

 Catalin Cirjan (Midfielder)

-Currently with Arsenal's U18s, Cirjan looks like a promising midfielder at the age of 17, who models his play on Aaron Ramsey’s style.
-Cirjan joined Arsenal in the summer from the Romanian club Viitorul Domnesti, and has already made a total of seven appearances in the under-18 Premier League, laying on three assists and scoring three goals.
+youth academy in July 2019 from the Romanian club Viitorul Domnesti, and made a total of 20 appearances in the U18 Premier League laying on three assists and scoring three goals.

 Alphonso Davies (Defender)

-Although Davies is currently playing in a defending role at Bayern, he can at times get forward and find the back of the net for his club, too.
-He has actually scored three goals in his 25 appearances for Bayern.
+Although Davies currently plays in a more defending position at Bayern, he can at times get forward and find the back of the net for his club, too.
+He has actually scored five goals in his 58 appearances for Bayern since 2018.

-He scored his first goal for Bayern on March 17, which was indeed the final goal in a 6–0 win over Mainz 05, and by doing so at the age of 18 he became the youngest U20 player since Roque Santa Cruz, twenty to score for the club.
+He scored his first goal for Bayern on March 17, which was indeed the final goal in a 6–0 win over Mainz 05, and by doing so at the age of 18 he became the youngest U20 player since Roque Santa Cruz to score for the club.